LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems

-\textbf{Details of Utilized Datasets and Models.} For the closed-ended CommonsenseQA dataset, we employ both the full training split (9,741 samples) and the validation split (1,221 samples)\footnote{\href{https://huggingface.co/datasets/tau/commonsense_qa/tree/main/data}{The source file link of the CommonsenseQA dataset.}}.
+\textbf{Details of Utilized Datasets and Models.} For the closed-ended CommonsenseQA dataset, we employ both the full training split (9,741 samples) and the validation split (1,221 samples)\footnote{\href{https://huggingface.co/datasets/tau/commonsense_qa/tree/main/data}{Source files of the CommonsenseQA dataset.}}.
 We remove a small number of samples containing non-ASCII characters in either the query or answer that cannot be encoded by the tokenizer.
 From the remaining data, we select one QA pair as a fixed one-shot demonstration, which is prepended to the prompt for all other samples.
 After filtering and prompt construction, we select 10,000 QA instances in total.
-An example of the complete prompt is presented in Figure~\ref{fig: CommonsenseQA prompt}.
+An example of the complete prompt is presented as follows:

-For the open-ended TriviaQA dataset, we randomly select 4,000 QA pairs from the validation split of the \texttt{rc.nocontext} subset\footnote{\href{https://huggingface.co/datasets/mandarjoshi/trivia_qa/tree/main/rc.nocontext}{The source file link of the TriviaQA dataset.}}.
-We also develop a one-shot prompt for each data point.
-An example of the complete prompt is presented in Figure~\ref{fig: TriviaQA prompt}.
+For the open-ended TriviaQA dataset, we randomly select 8,000 QA pairs from the validation split of the \texttt{rc.nocontext} subset\footnote{\href{https://huggingface.co/datasets/mandarjoshi/trivia_qa/tree/main}{Source files of the TriviaQA dataset.}}.
+We also apply a one-shot prompt for each data point.
+An example of the complete prompt is presented as follows:

+For the open-ended MM-Vet v2 dataset, we adopt the total test split (517 VQA samples) \footnote{\href{https://huggingface.co/datasets/whyu/mm-vet-v2/tree/main/data}{Source files of the MM-Vet v2 dataset.}} for evaluation.
+An example of the complete prompt is presented as follows:

+For the closed-ended ScienceQA dataset, we utilize the test split (4,241 samples)\footnote{\href{https://huggingface.co/datasets/derek-thomas/ScienceQA/tree/main/data}{Source files of the ScienceQA dataset.}}.
+Due to missing visual inputs in a subset of the data, we retain 2,017 VQA samples for evaluation.
+An example of the complete prompt is presented as follows:

-For models, we employ three series of open-source LLMs available: LLaMA, Vicuna, and Qwen, divided by the model size into: (1) 3B: Qwen-2.5-3B-Instruct and LLaMA-3.2-3B-Instruct.
-(2) 7B: Qwen-2.5-7B-Instruct and Vicuna-7B-v1.5 (3) 8B: LLaMA-3.1-8B-Instruct.
-(4) 13B: Vicuna-13B-v1.5.
-(5) 14B: Qwen-2.5-14B-Instruct.
-We omit ``Instruct'' when reporting the experimental results.
+In QA tasks, we employ four series of open-source LLMs available on Hugging Face: OpenChat, LLaMA, Vicuna, and Qwen, divided by the model size into: (1) 3B: Qwen-2.5-3B-Instruct; (2) 7B: OpenChat-3.5, Vicuna-7B-v1.5, and Qwen-2.5-7B-Instruct; (3) 8B: LLaMA-3.1-8B-Instruct; (4) 13B: Vicuna-13B-v1.5; (5) 14B: Qwen-2.5-14B-Instruct; (6) 70B: LLaMA-3.1-70B-Instruct.
+In VQA tasks, we employ three distinct LVLM groups: LLaVA1.5, LLaVA-NeXT, and InternVL2, divided by the model size into: (1) 1B: InternVL2-1B; (2) 7B: LLaVA-1.5-7B-HF and LLaVA-V1.6-Mistral-7B-HF; (3) 8B: InternVL2-8B.
+We omit ``-Instruct'' and ``-HF'' when reporting the experimental results.